Governors' Impact Statement

 (i) Curriculum, with a Jewish Studies working party;

 (ii) Finance and General Purposes (and premises and security working parties);

 The Governing Body comprises relevant skills and expertise; our governors work in fields such as law, accountancy, education and communication.
 Keen to improve and keep our skills updated, we also regularly attend professional governor training.
 We volunteer our time and energy to promote the School’s vision to the best of our ability, while adhering to our inclusive ethos.
 Indeed, we aim to drive best practices throughout the school in order to match our aspiration that each child receives the best education to enable him or her to fulfil his or her potential.

 The Governing Body is chaired by Ali Gurfinkel and the Vice-Chair is Aaron Livingston.
 The Governing Body comprises seven Foundation Governors, including the Chair.
 There is also a Local Authority appointed Governor, two Parent Governors (elected by the parents), a Staff Governor and one co-opted Governor.

 Mrs Dunstan, as Headteacher, is a Governor ex-officio.
 In addition, there are currently seven Associate Members of the Governing Body who lend their expertise to the School and attend Governing Body meetings but do not have full voting rights.
-Mrs Wilkinson, as Deputy Headteacher, also attends Governing Body meetings in a similar capacity to an Associate Governor.
+When Mr Smerin commences as Deputy Headteacher in September, he will also attend Governing Body meetings in a similar capacity to an Associate Governor.